The journal has an uncapped international readership, with a daily average of 280 readers per day. More detailed metrics are available here.

 Judith Winters (Editor): email@example.com

 There is a one-off charge (APC) for a publication in Internet Archaeology (covering all aspects of editorial and technical development).
 Costs are commensurate with the length of the article being submitted, and other technical requirements plus long term management.

-For illustration purposes only: a short data paper (which essentially acts as an additional 'shop window' onto a digital archive) costs £400+VAT.
-A research article (e.g. 5000 words, 15 images, plus some interactive elements such as a video/audio file or 2d/3d visualisation) would cost c.£1400 (plus VAT).
+For illustration purposes only: a short data paper (which essentially acts as an additional 'shop window' onto a digital archive) costs £500+VAT.
+A basic article (e.g. 5000 words, 15 images) would cost c.£1400 (plus VAT where applicable).

 The editor is always on hand to advise on the level of costs that can be added to funding applications, and can provide a breakdown if necessary.
 An estimate can be calculated from a fully formed proposal (so the more detail you can provide the better).